Meet Our Team

 As the Director of Community Relations, Laura builds community visibility for innovative social change strategies.
 Laura is also the founder and president of the Galinson Family Foundation, the Price-Galinson Collaborative Fund, the Alternative Families Fund, as well as the Laura Jo Galinson Advised Fund of the Jewish Community Foundation of San Diego.
 Laura has a bachelor of arts in comparative religion from University of Colorado, Boulder.
 She was a record-breaking swimmer and award-winning photographer, later serving as senior publicist at Harper Collins in San Francisco before relocating back to San Diego in 1997, when Laura’s father—Murray Galinson—introduced her to Sol Price, and her work in philanthropy began.
 Today, Laura focuses her charitable work on her passions for education, youth, mental health, and the arts.
 Laura and her wife, Jodi Diamond, are devoted mothers to their children Hannah, Bob, Syvan, and Teddy.
 Laura currently serves in leadership roles at the Museum of Photographic Arts (education chair and acquisitions and development committees); Jewish Women’s Foundation (board member), Support the Enlisted Project (advisory board and development committee), Psych Armor (mental health advisor), and Hillel San Diego (board member and capital campaign chair).

 Lauren’s background in nonprofit development made her eager to activate more capital for social change, leading her to co-found Mission Driven Finance.
-As Chief Community Officer, she oversees community & philanthropic relationships, and marketing & communications.
+As Chief Community Officer, she leads the design of community-driven strategy, providing a frame for both internal culture & partner relationships.
 Prior to building Mission Driven Finance, she spent nearly 10 years fundraising for a wide variety of nonprofits—from large universities to small, volunteer-run initiatives.
-Lauren proudly serves as a board member of Business for Good San Diego, a network of small business owners committed to policies supporting their workers, families, community, and environment.
-She is a 2019 Social Venture Circle Innovation Entrepreneur, and an active member of Women Give San Diego, San Diego Social Venture Partners, SD Grantmakers, and SD Impact Investors Network.
+Lauren proudly serves on the steering committee of the Inclusive Capital Collective and on the board of Business for Good San Diego.
+She is a 2019 Social Venture Circle Innovation Entrepreneur, and an active member of Women Give San Diego, San Diego Social Venture Partners, Catalyst of San Diego & Imperial Counties, and San Diego Impact Investors Network.
 Lauren is an alumna of Punahou School in Honolulu, and Columbia University in the City of New York.

 Louise is a San Diego native with a passion for community engagement and development.
 She previously worked in the legal industry where she conducted policy research for nonprofit in-house counsel and worked on the risk management team for a corporate law firm.
 During her undergraduate career, she interned for local and federal government offices to deepen her understanding of issues that impact her community, such as homelessness, education, and infrastructure.
 She also volunteered and served in public service programs, taking on roles that enhanced professional development for unemployed citizens, promoted mentorship for underprivileged women of color, and increased access to governmental nutritional programs.
 Louise received a bachelor of arts in Government from Georgetown University in Washington, D.C.
 As a Community Finance Fellow, she plans to integrate her experience advocating for underserved communities with finance to help build a more inclusive economy.